ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 ### Wrap Up

 That's enough for one post!
-For more ideas about how to analyze this data set beyond single-word analysis, and for a lot more on correlation, standy by for my next post on ngrams.
-I will post the link here as soon as it's available.
+For more ideas about how to analyze this data set, and [for a lot more on correlation, see my post on ngrams](http://state.gy/r/ngrams_correlation_green_climate_fund/).

 ***